tartley/cookiecutter-python-termapp/README.md

 (or, instead of 'gh:...', reference this directory on the local filesystem)

+Answer the resulting prompts, or just press 'enter' to accept the shown default values.

-### Develop your code.
+## Develop your code.

-Run `make' with no target to see a list of tasks this template supports.
+In your newly directory, run `make' with no target to see a list of supported tasks.

 ## TODO